 On the average, gross revenue of the subsidiaries over the next five years were projected to grow in line with the economy or with nominal Gross Domestic Product.
 This assumes that the market share of the subsidiaries in their respective industries will be flat on the assumption that the industries also grow at par with the economy.
 Historically, advertising spending growth had a direct correlation with economic growth.
-The Company assumed average perpetuity growth rate of 3.5% in 2021 and 1-4% in 2020 at the end of the five-year forecast period.
+The Company assumed average perpetuity growth rate of 3.5% in 2022 and 2021 at the end of the five-year forecast period.